frostebite/elastic-git-storage/README.md

 * You can provide multiple folder paths separated by semicolons in the configuration argument; each location will be searched in order until the object is found.
+* Prefix an entry with `|` to execute a shell script instead of using a directory.
+The script is given environment variables such as `OID` and `DEST` (for pulls) or `FROM` (for pushes) so you can implement custom transfer behaviour and priority ordering.
 * Objects stored as `.zip` or `.lz4` files will be transparently decompressed on download.
 * Paths prefixed with an [rclone](https://rclone.org) alias (e.g. `remote:path`)